leontan29/cse135hw2/README.md

     <em>_SESSION["is_admin"]</em>.
 At logout, I simply destroy the
     session.

+  - DB operations are protected against DB injection by the use of prepared statements.

   - For the dashboard, I created 3 charts:

       1. Hourly Users: This line-chart shows the #users on the site